d4n3sh/thedaneshproject/content/posts/2008-06-16-how-to-configure-a-static-ip-in-linux.md

 Configuring your Linux machine to run on a static IP is easy.
 Tools like system-config-network and netconfig provide you simple GUIs to do this.

-For today, I&#8217;ll show you how to do this from the command line instead.
+For today, I'll show you how to do this from the command line instead.

 Navigate to /etc/sysconfig/network-scripts/
 `<br />
 [root@baboo]# cd /etc/sysconfig/network-scripts/`

-Every network interface will have it&#8217;s own interface script file. eth0,eth1,eth2 and so on.
+Every network interface will have it's own interface script file. eth0,eth1,eth2 and so on.
 Vi the ifcfg-eth0 interface script file for interface eth0.
 Replace the contents of the ifcfg-eth0 file with the parameters below.

 `[root@baboo]# vi ifcfg-eth0.`
 `<br />